koobzaar/Lutero/README.md

 **Note:** Ensure that the required datasets are available in the specified paths within the script.

+## Licence
+Please read the licence.

 ## Conclusion

 This research underscores the potential of NBL as a tool for assessing data quality and identifying inconsistencies in COVID-19 mortality data.
 The findings highlight the importance of robust data collection and reporting practices during public health crises and contribute to the ongoing discussion on the applicability of NBL in real-world scenarios.

+This article its not public yet.

 ## Authors

 - @koobzaar (TRIGUEIRO, B. B.) - [Lattes](http://lattes.cnpq.br/2341132684122094) / [LinkedIn](https://www.linkedin.com/in/brunotrigueiro/).
 Atualmente vinculado a Faculdade de Tecnologia de São Paulo (Fatec-SP).
 Aluno discente em Análise e Desenvolvimento de Sistemas.
 - **Orientador**: José Augusto Theodosio Pazetti (PAZETTI, J. A. T.) - [Lattes](http://lattes.cnpq.br/8445469805205594).
 Doutor em Ciências da Saúde pela Universidade Federal de São Paulo.
 - **Coorientador**: Fernando Gonzales Tavares (in memoriam).